Search⌘ K

 Hadoop Distributed File System and Google File System

-Explore the architecture and core principles of Google File System and Hadoop Distributed File System.
-Understand how these systems manage fault tolerance, scalability, and optimized batch operations.
-Learn about chunk partitioning, replication strategies, and network topology considerations for distributed file storage.
+Explore the design principles and architecture of Hadoop Distributed File System and Google File System.
+Understand their fault tolerance, scalability, data partitioning, replication strategies, and network topology considerations to effectively manage large-scale distributed file storage systems.

 Google File System (GFS)S. Ghemawat, H. Gobioff, and S.-T. Leung, “The Google File System,” Symposium on Operating Systems Principles ’03, 2003. is a proprietary distributed file system developed by Google.
 It is also the inspiration for the Hadoop Distributed File System (HDFS), a distributed file system developed as an Apache project.